hpc/charliecloud/doc/faq.rst

 Suppose you want to build Charliecloud containers on a system which has a different architecture from the target system.

-It's straightforward as long as you can install suitable packages on the build system (your personal computer?).
-You just need the magic of QEMU via a distribution package with a name like Debian's :code:`qemu-user-static`.
+It’s straightforward as long as you can install suitable packages on the build system (your personal computer?).
+You just need the magic of QEMU via a distribution package with a name like Debian’s :code:`qemu-user-static`.
 For use in an image root this needs to be the :code:`-static` version, not plain :code:`qemu-user`, and contain a :code:`qemu-*-static` executable for your target architecture.
-In case it doesn't install “binfmt” hooks (telling Linux how to run foreign binaries), you'll need to make that work — perhaps it's in another package.
+In case it doesn’t install “binfmt” hooks (telling Linux how to run foreign binaries), you’ll need to make that work — perhaps it’s in another package.

-That's all you need to make building with :code:`ch-image` work with a base foreign architecture image and the :code:`--arch` option.
-It's significantly slower than native, but quite usable — about half the speed of native for the ppc64le target with a build taking minutes on a laptop with a magnetic disc.
+That’s all you need to make building with :code:`ch-image` work with a base foreign architecture image and the :code:`--arch` option.
+It’s significantly slower than native, but quite usable — about half the speed of native for the ppc64le target with a build taking minutes on a laptop with a magnetic disc.
-There's a catch that images in :code:`ch-image` storage aren't distinguished by architecture except by any name you give them, e.g., a base image like :code:`debian:11` pulled with :code:`--arch ppc64le` will overwrite a native x86 one.
+There’s a catch that images in :code:`ch-image` storage aren’t distinguished by architecture except by any name you give them, e.g., a base image like :code:`debian:11` pulled with :code:`--arch ppc64le` will overwrite a native x86 one.